axiomes/Doctrine-Common-For-Zend-Framework/README.md

 ## How to use it:

 ### Add plugin path(s) and lib auto loading before resources definition
-Before resource definitions in your application.ini
+In your application.ini, before resources configuration :

     pluginpaths.Axiomes\Application\Resource\ = APPLICATION_PATH "/../library/Axiomes/Application/Resource/"